This is my personal website, but i'is hard to distance myself from my work, which is so much a part of me.

 To learn about my labyrinth work, please go to: www.labyrinth-enterprises.com.

 For those of you unfamiliar with labyrinths, note that these are not puzzles or games.
 These are patterns with a single path which leads unerringly (although circuitously) to the center.
 Since arriving is a foregone conclusion, walking a labyrinth is more about the quality of the journey, whereas solving a maze is more about trying to reach the center.
-The center is still important in a labyrinth; however, it is a meditative moment at the midpoint of your walk (after which, you return via the same path that led you there).
+The center is still important in a labyrinth, as it is a meditative moment at the midpoint of your walk (after which, you return via the same path that led you there).

 I feel labyrinths are appropriate in most public spaces, including parks, airports, hospitals, schools, churches, and retreat centers.
 Why is there a labyrinth revival?
 Because we need them!
 They return us to a sense of balance and equilibrium.